hdtf-owf/hdtf_docs/README.md

 ## Final Notes

-thank you for taking an interest in the developemnt of Hunt Down the Freeman and its documentation
+thank you for taking an interest in the development of Hunt Down the Freeman and its documentation

-we appreaciate all the help we can get!
+we appreciate all the help we can get!

 made with :heart: by [@Nbc66](https://github.com/Nbc66)